Science for everyone

 - Introduction to cultural heritage management and archaeology

 - Introduction to basics of biology and genetics, evolutionary theory

 - Introduction to applied anthropology, for example addressing our cultural impact on the environment

 - Learn how anthropologists use scientific method to study culture

 - Primate and hominin origins, to modern humans and the first civilizations

 - Special guest lectures

 Please note: the information published in the UTM Academic Calendar takes precedence over information published elsewhere.

 Prerequisites: There are no prerequisites.
 All registered UTM undergraduate students are eligible to enrol in ANT101H5.
-View the course description in the UTM Academic Calendar.

 Required for progams: ANT101H5 is a required course for all UTM Anthropology programs (Specialist, Major, and Minor).